-Proctors should review scripts in the Standard Testing Manual prior to test day.
-As directed in the scripts, proctors may begin the break for lunch after Section 4 is completed.
+Proctors should review their test day scripts prior to test day.
+As directed in the scripts, proctors should begin the break for lunch after Section 4 is completed.

 Plan for Makeup Testing

 Make note of the makeup date for your school if you plan to administer makeup testing.
 Makeup testing requires that you follow all of the same policies as you do for the primary test date.